maxiaopeng/dualmarker/README.md

 ## Example2: marker pair of ARID1A mutation + CXCL13 expression

-Here we demonstrated the visualization of CXCL13 expression and ARID1A mutation , this biomarker pair is studied by [Sci Transl Med.
+Here we demonstrate the visualization of CXCL13 expression and ARID1A mutation , this biomarker pair is studied by [Sci Transl Med.
 2020 Jun 17;12(548):eabc4220](https://pubmed.ncbi.nlm.nih.gov/32554706/), we showed the same result here.